 As you find books and articles, be sure to mine their references for sources.
 By tracing cited works you're drawing on the evidence others have used and may find connections that you would otherwise miss.
 You will also see patterns emerge: works cited by everyone else are worth a look; authors who write a lot about your topic are worth searching by name, etc. Finally, remember that this is the way most scholars search for sources, so if you also search this way, you'll be searching in a very sophisticated and informed manner.

 When you've found a good source that's relevant to your topic, pay special attention to:

 You will find citations for other sources that may be useful to you!

 Take down the full citation information for any citations that look interesting, and then search for your new sources!

 To search forward in time - to see who has cited a work since it was published - use Google Scholar.
 When you search for a source in Google Scholar, the result list automatically tells you how many other sources indexed in Google Scholar cite the one that you are searching for.
-You can try it for yourself in the box to the left--I've already entered an article title for you.
-Click on "search," and then click on "Cited by 8," which appears beneath the article's title and abstract.
-There you will see a list of the eight other sources Google Scholar can see have cited the article we searched for.

 The Times Cited feature is available in some of the EBSCO databases, e.g. Academic Search Complete, Business Search Complete, Sociological Abstracts, and PsycINFO.
 Available only for articles published from 2004-.
 It lists only those citing articles that are available in the same database; it is not a universal citing tool.